Skip to main content

 However, it recognises that the responsibility for treasury management decisions remains with the Council at all times and officers will ensure that undue reliance is not placed upon external advice.

 The Council’s current external treasury management advisors are Arlingclose Limited.
-The contract started on 5 April 2021 and was in place for an initial 3 year period.
-A further one year extension has been agreed taking the existing contract to 4 April 2026.
+The contract started on 5 April 2021 and is due to expire on 4 April 2026.
+A current tender exercise is underway and will be awarded to the successful bidder from 5 April 2026.
 The Council will ensure that the terms of their appointment and the methods by which their value is assessed are properly agreed, documented and subject to regular review.

 2. Executive Summary